ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/others.md

 **Arguments:**

 - `arr` — Original array.
-ClickHouse creates a new array of the same length as the original and fills it with the value `x` .
+ByConity creates a new array of the same length as the original and fills it with the value `x` .